Wrelks-Quantum/wrelks.github.io/_initialization/4 firstcircuit.md

 ### IBMQ API Token

-The first step to getting your circuits to run on a real quantum computer is to create an account at the IBM Quantum Experince [here.](https://quantum-computing.ibm.com/)
+The first step to getting your circuits to run on a real quantum computer is to create an account at the IBM Quantum Experience [here.](https://quantum-computing.ibm.com/)

 Once you are all signed up ready to go head up to your profile icon and copy the API token